 Depending upon where you are in your schooling, you could also ask your nurse or other nurses if you could pull meds for them.
 That means getting medications out of the medication dispensing machine, typically called a Pyxis.

-You would look at the patient’s chart to see which medications are due next and then remove them from the machine, and placing them in the patient’s med bin.
+You would look at the patient’s chart to see which medications are due next and then remove them from the machine and place them in the patient’s secure med bin.

-This gives you practice removing meds, and then saves the nurse that step.
-Make sure you let the nurse know you did that so they know where to look.
+This gives you practice removing meds and then saves the nurse that step.
+Ensure you let the nurse know you did that so they know where to look.

-Another activity for nursing students in clinical is to stock personal care items to go into the supply room or nursing carts and take notice of what’s in there and what may be missing.
+Another activity for nursing students in clinicals is to stock personal care items to go into the supply room or nursing carts and notice what’s in there and what may be missing.

 First, ask the medical unit receptionist or charge nurse, then you can go to each individual cabinet or cart to survey what’s low and then go get more from the supply room and restock.